 What are prebiotics?
 And what’s the difference between prebiotics and probiotics and fiber?
 In this article and episode of TGIF, I talk about prebiotic definition, prebiotic foods, and prebiotic health benefits.
 If you’re thinking of using prebiotics to fix your gut health problem, consider a comprehensive and customized gut healing program.
-Click to schedule a complimentary discovery call.
+Click to schedule a phone consultation call.

 Prebiotics are non-digestible fibers that act as fertilizers for the good bacteria in your gut.
 For a food to be considered a prebiotic, it must: